Alibrahm/polling-project-proto/README.md

-# React Js sidebar responsive
+# React Js UI polling app with sidebar responsive

 Clone the project and run: